mart-mihkel/data-eng-project/README.md

 ### 1. **Data Extraction**

-- Accident and weather data are extracted from **MongoDB** using **Apache Airflow** workflows.
+- Accident and weather data are extracted from loaded into **MongoDB** using.
-- Data from traffic volume files is preprocessed and stored locally.

 ### 2. **Data Transformation**

 - **dbt** performs the following transformations:
   - Cleans and enriches raw data.
   - Builds dimension and fact tables in DuckDB.
-  - Implements data masking for sensitive columns like GPS coordinates.
+  - Implements data masking for sensitive columns like GPS coordinates and addresses.

 ### 3. **Analysis**